Hotel Mario: Development

 Hotel Mario was developed by Fantasy Factory.
+Radosh had a concept for a video game that took place in a hotel with various stages and decided to incorporate it into Fantasy Factory's Mario project.
 The developers and testers tended to be older in age; in an interview with The Black Moon Project, background artist Trici Venola noted one tester was "well past retirement".
 Since the target audience of children would have faster reflexes, the game was designed to play well for the testers, then sped up.
 Hotel Mario uses FMV cutscenes to tell its story.
 Feeling an early version was "mechanical" and "visually no fun", Venola and art director Jeff Zoern used elements from Disney and J. R. R. Tolkien to enhance the visual style.
 Illustrations of the stages were composed of several blocks, each with one detail.
-The first item Venola created for all hotels was the door.
+The first item that Venola created for all hotels was the door.
 Each building took a week to complete and was designed with a specific theme; for instance, Bowser's hotel uses a gothic design.
-For voice acting, Marc Graue provided the voices of the Mario Brothers and Bowser, while Princess Peach was voiced by Jocelyn Benford.
-Grau was hired through an agency, while Benford was recommended by an employee of Phillips Media.
+A "cheese hotel" was proposed during the concept phase and had concept artwork drawn for it, but the development team refused the idea, with Venola calling it "awful", and the artist responsible for it was fired.
+For voice acting, Marc Graue provided the voices of the Mario Brothers and Bowser, while Princess Toadstool was voiced by Jocelyn Benford.
+Graue was hired through an agency, while Benford was recommended by an employee of Philips Media.
 She would later marry Michael Ahn, who was one of the producers of Hotel Mario.

 Initially, jumping was not going to be a feature of Hotel Mario.
-According to Stephen Radosh in an interview with Samuel Clemens, jumping was added after a suggestion from Hollie Lohff.
-She was the daughter of one of the engineers, Thomas Lohff.
+According to Stephen Radosh, jumping was added after a suggestion from Hollie Lohff, the daughter of one of the engineers, Thomas Lohff.
 She played Hotel Mario before its release, and criticized it for not allowing jumping like previous Mario games did.